Header Top Bar

 Japan investment in Indonesia: What lies ahead in 2025

-Japan’s global investment outflow reached USD 60 million, making it the second-largest FDI source worldwide.
-This boosts Indonesia’s position as an investment hub, with Japan-Indonesia economic ties expected to strengthen in 2025.
+Globally, Japan’s investment outflow reached USD 60 million, making it the world’s second-largest FDI source.
+This strengthens Indonesia’s position as an investment hub, with economic ties between the two countries expected to grow further in 2025.

 Read more: A Closer Look at Indonesia-Japan Relations